Professor Paula Barrett

 Paula was the founding Director of the innovative Evidence-Based Resilience Institute, Pathways Health and Research Centre.
 In 2008, Pathways Health and Research Centre was Finalist in the Telstra Business Awards in the category of Innovation.
 Since its creation in 2003, Pathways has helped thousands of families worldwide.
 Pathways continues to make a positive contribution working with children and youth in West End, Brisbane.
 Pathways is under a new, highly trained, leadership team.

 The Friends Resilience Organisation was founded in 2017.
-It is a not-for-profit organisation.
 The Friends Resilience is responsible for Worldwide Training in the Friends Resilience Programs.
 Training is delivered in an interactive format online and the FRIENDS eBooks are also distributed through our website. (www.friendsresilience.org)

 For over two decades Paula has authored and evaluated the well-known FRIENDS for Life program recognized in an evidence-based review conducted by the World Health Organisation for the prevention and treatment of childhood and adolescent anxiety and depression.